LaurentTardif/bibliography/devops/registry/src/site/markdown/registry.md

 Overall, Docker Hub works well for managing private images and automated image builds; however, on a number of occasions I noticed performance degradation when transferring images.
 Unfortunately without SLAs, I would be a bit concerned about using Docker Hub as the backbone for large-scale production deployments.

-Summary:

-Workflow:
+**Summary:**

+**Workflow:**

 	+ seamless integration with Github and BitBucket
 	+ familiar Github-esq collaboration model
 	+ repository links and webhooks for build automation
 	+ well-documented and easy to use

 	– build repositories lack support for custom git repos – limited insight into registry usage

-Authentication and authorization:
+**Authentication and authorization:**

 	+ ability to create organizations

 	– lacks fine-grained access control
 	– lacks support for external authentication providers , e.g. LDAP, SAML and OAuth

-Availability and performance:
+**Availability and performance:**

 	– uneven performance

-Pricing:
+**Pricing:**

 	+ inexpensive and usage-independent pricing

 ## Docker Hub Entreprise

- Top Pro
+**Top Pro**

 	* Supports LDAP
 	* Comes with enterprise support for Docker Engine 1.6

+##  Microsoft Container Registry

+ The last one from microsoft, will host windows image, instead of docker hub.
+ November 2018.